 Floors including sub-floors

-Repair category 1
+Repair category -

 Notes No significant defects were apparent.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes No significant defects were apparent.
+Notes No significant defects were apparent

 Chimney breasts and fireplaces

 Repair category 1

 Notes No significant defects were apparent.
+We assume the solid fuel stove has been installed in line with the manufacturer's guidelines.
 It is good practice to have flues routinely checked/swept.
-This should be undertaken prior to any future use.